suds-community/suds/README.rst

   * No more SAX parsing exceptions on damaged or incomplete cached files.
   * Cached WSDL objects.
 Entire Definitions object including contained Schema object cached via pickle.
-  * Copy of soap encoding schema packaged with suds.
+  * Copy of SOAP encoding schema packaged with suds.
   * Refactor Transports to use ProxyHandler instead of urllib2.Request.set_proxy().
   * Added WSSE enhancements <Timestamp/> and <Expires/> support.
 See: Timestamp